CodeCraftsmanSandeep/Octopus/postgreSQL/README.md

-# Implementation of relational data model in postgresSQL.
+# Implementation of relational data model in postgresSQL